Forced organ harvesting from Falun Gong practitioners in China: Increase in nationwide organ transplants after 1999

 The number of organ transplants performed in China grew rapidly beginning in 2000.
 This timeframe corresponds with the onset of the persecution of Falun Gong, when tens of thousands of Falun Gong practitioners were being sent to Chinese labor camps, detention centers and prisons.

 In 1998, the country reported 3,596 kidney transplants annually.
-By 2005, that number had risen to approximately 10,000.
-The number of facilities performing kidney transplants increased from 106 to 368 between 2001 and 2005.
+By 2001, overseas organ transportation became marketable, and in 2005 alone, there were hundreds of heart, kidney, and liver transplants, with China reporting over 10,000 kidney transplants in particular.
 Similarly, according to China Daily, the number of liver transplantation centers in China rose from 22 to over 500 between 1999 and 2006.
 The volume of transplants performed in these centers also increased substantially in this period.
-One hospital reported on its website that it performed 9 liver transplants in 1998, but completed 647 liver transplants in four months in 2005.
+One hospital reported on its website that it performed 9 liver transplants in 1998, but completed 676 liver transplants in four months in 2005.
 The Jiaotong University Hospital in Shanghai recorded seven liver transplants in 2001, 53 in 2002, 105 in 2003, 144 in 2004, and 147 in 2005.

 Kilgour and Matas write that the increase in organ transplants cannot be entirely attributed to improvements in transplant technology: "kidney transplant technology was fully developed in China long before the persecution of Falun Gong began.
 Yet kidney transplants shot up, more than doubling once the persecution of Falun Gong started...Nowhere have transplants jumped so significantly with the same number of donors simply because of a change in technology."

 Furthermore, they note that during this period of rapid expansion in China's organ transplant industry, there were no significant improvements to the voluntary organ donation or allocation system, and the supply of death row inmates as donors also did not increase.
-Although it does not prove the allegations, the parallel between rapid growth in organ transplants and the mass imprisonment of Falun Gong practitioners is consistent with the hypothesis that Falun Gong practitioners in custody were having their organs harvested.
+The parallel between rapid growth in organ transplants and the mass imprisonment of Falun Gong practitioners is consistent with the hypothesis that Falun Gong practitioners in custody were having their organs harvested.

+In 2015, China was credited with having the world's largest DNA bank, corresponding the investment with the business of organ transport, with the country reporting 60,000 operations per year with kidney operations being the most lucrative.